How to Write a Request for Proposal (RFP) and for Quotation (RFQ)

 An RFQ is used for commodities, simple services, or straightforward/uncomplicated parts with little or no room for product or service differentiation between responding vendors.
-Negotiation points could include delivery schedules, packaging options, etc.
+Negotiation points are narrow including items such as delivery schedules or packaging options.

 The objectives of either document should include:

-- Obtaining detailed proposals in order to evaluate each vendors' response so the best interests of your company are met on all fronts.
+- Obtaining detailed proposals to evaluate each vendors' response so the best interests of your company are met on all fronts.

 - Leveraging the competitive nature of the vendor selection process to negotiate the best possible deal.